 Many Autonomous Communities have also created their own recommendations to further complement the anti-Covid protocol approved by the Minsitry of health.
 Eg: Andalucia Segura

-Our airports are applying a 3-step security procedure for new arrivals:
+Aside from the recent obligation to present a negative PCR test result, our airports are also applying a 3-step security procedure for new arrivals:

 1) Fill out a responsible declaration including recent health information and details about their holiday to Spain